srobo/volunteer-emails/SR2023/2023-03-01-competition-tech-day-reminder.md

 number of volunteers available.

-Please note that we are unlikely to be able to fully reimburse travel and accommodation costs, but are intending to contribute £xx per person to these costs.
+Please note that we are unlikely to be able to fully reimburse travel and accommodation costs, but are intending to contribute £85 per person to these costs.

     [Volunteer at the Competition](https://forms.gle/HHy2f5naCvP46bZ59)